genestack/user-tutorials/source/guide/pipelines-expression_arrays_include.rst

 .. _ArrayQualityMetrics: https://www.bioconductor.org/packages/release/bioc/html/arrayQualityMetrics.html

 .. add information about icons:
-On the left panel, you can see which symbols correspond to which QC criteria (e.g. the barcode symbol corresponds to distribution of signal intensitities).
+..
+On the left panel, you can see which symbols correspond to which QC criteria
+.. e.g. the barcode symbol corresponds to distribution of signal intensities.
+..
 If a sample fails a QC criterion, the corresponding symbol will be attached to it

 Differential gene expression for microarrays
 ++++++++++++++++++++++++++++++++++++++++++++